 Banc of California has a Community Reinvestment Act (CRA) team dedicated to supporting community organizations and a philanthropic BANC Foundation that provides grants, direct assistance and employee volunteerism in programs for financial literacy, affordable housing, community service and economic growth.

-According to Jay Sanders, President, Private and Specialty Banking, a banking partnership goes above and beyond banking services.
+According to Jay Sanders, President, Specialty Banking, a banking partnership goes above and beyond banking services.
 “Nonprofit organizations have similar objectives and goals, but each is independently unique and different in how it executes and achieves its goals.
 Part of our role in a banking partnership is asking hard questions about operational issues, such as staffing, budgeting and money management, to help them maximize their efficiency and position themselves for things like bridge loans and lines of credit.
 We look at many factors, including how well they’re protected against payment fraud, which is a big vulnerability for many nonprofits.”

 Banks can connect like-minded organizations for their mutual benefit.

 One of the most important benefits of working with a bank specializing in nonprofit banking is the potential for being introduced to other organizations with similar goals, for consultation or joint efforts.
 This is an important and sometimes underappreciated benefit, and can lead to the sharing of best practices and, when appropriate, actual collaboration promoting shared causes.

 For example, when a nonprofit client recently mentioned that they were thinking about opening a thrift shop, Banc of California connected them with a major thrift shop operator who was glad to help because they believe that when new players enter a category, that can raise general awareness and grow the pie for everyone.